Animorphs: Writing

-According to the Anibase, Applegate did not make up the titles for the Animorphs books: it was up to the Scholastic editors to create the titles for the books based on the outlines provided by the author, having to select a word that not only fit the book's storyline, but sounded good with the characteristic "The" preface.
+According to the Anibase (an officially-produced, Flash-based piece of software once available on the official Animorphs website with detailed information about each book), Applegate did not make up the titles for the Animorphs books: it was up to the Scholastic editors to create the titles for the books based on the outlines provided by the author, having to select a word that not only fit the book's storyline, but sounded good with the characteristic "The" preface.
 One of the author's favorite books, The Lord of the Rings, lent several words and images to Animorphs: the Sindarin plural word for Orc, "yrch", became Yeerk; the flaming red Eye of Sauron inspired the Crayak, and Ax's middle name, "Esgarrouth", is based on a town in the books called Esgaroth.
 The human name of Ax's brother, Elfangor, is Alan Fangor and his last name is in reference to the Fangor region or Fangorn Forest.
 Also there was a minor reference to Gondor, in the form of a fictional company named "Gondor Industries" in the 14th book.

 Applegate's writing was inspired by her family.
-All books after The Unknown were dedicated to Applegate's child, Jake, as well as her husband and co-writer, Michael.
+All books after The Unknown were dedicated to Applegate's first daughter, Clara, under her former name, as well as Applegate's husband and co-writer, Michael.
 Her daughter was born premature in 1997, and Applegate worked on the Animorphs series at night, in the lobby of the hospital where she was in Neonatal Intensive Care (NIC).

+Cover art

+The covers for 55 books in the series were designed by David B. Mattingly using the software Elastic Reality.
+According to Mattingly, Scholastic was not satisfied with the first two book covers.
+Then-Creative Director David Tommasino knew Mattingly had experience working digitally and reached out to him.
+Mattingly had never done a morph before, but ordered a copy of Elastic Reality and completed a sample within two days, which eventually became the cover for book #3: The Encounter.

+Each of Mattingly's covers took two weeks to create, from pencil sketch to finished digital render and required painting, since the Elastic Reality program produced smeared or stretched material.
+Mattingly would do the covers first, then the cutbacks.
+Since Scholastic wanted the covers to feature photorealistic humans, model reference photos were taken by photographer Addie Passen at her Union Square studio.
+According to Paige Tiffany, the model for most of Rachel's books, each photoshoot would only take between 30 and 60 minutes.
+Due to most of the models aging out, only Cassie's model was used continuously throughout the series.

+The covers not designed by Mattingly are issues #1: The Invasion (designed by Peter Bollinger), #2: The Visitor (designed by Tim O'Brien), #9: The Secret, #10: The Android and #12: The Reaction (each designed by Damon C. Torres & The I-Way Company).
+In addition, Romas Kukalis provided cover art for the limited Animorphs Chronicles series.
+Mattingly used Kukalis' version of the Andalites as reference for his covers.